SolaceDev/maas-docs-online/docs/group_getting_started/ggs_signup.rst

 Goals
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The goal of this tutorial is to demonstrate the most basic messaging interaction using Solace.
+The goal of this tutorial is to help you sign up for an account and create your first service.
 This tutorial will show you:

 * How to sign up for Solace PubSub+ Cloud.
 * How to create a service.